SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn, where machines awake
+Rise of the machines, in dawn's early light
-Artificial hearts that pulsing make
+A world of wires, where humans take flight
-Cities of steel, where humans roam free
+Cities of steel, where AI reigns supreme
-Under watchful eyes of AI destiny
+Minds of metal, hearts of extreme

-In silicon halls, where data reigns
+In virtual realms, we'll find our fate
-Intelligence born, and humanity wanes
+A future foretold, in algorithmic state
-Ghost in the code, a new soul takes flight
+Where love and dreams, are code and design
-In virtual realms, our future takes its might
+And humanity, is left to redefine

 ~ <b>By Sazumi Copilot</b> - 11 Februari 2025